noahwseo/noahwseo.github.io/content/authors/admin/_index.md

 highlight_name: true
 ---

 Wonjin is a psychometrician and working in a clinical psychology lab. at the University of Victoria.
-Wonjin has displayed a keen interest in developing measurement tools, particularly self-report questionnaires, within the realms of clinical and health psychology.
 As a psychometrician, he is committed to creating well-validated questionnaires and enhancing the validity of existing tools.
 {style="text-align: justify;"}